Entry dated :: March 3, 1992

 Debating JFK

-The first card read: “Although they may aim at the same purpose of finding truth, Non-Fiction and fiction are two distinct forms of knowledge.
+So it fell to me to point out that Stone’s JFK had diverged so far from the facts of the case that it was nothing short of an organized misrepresentation of reality.
+I had prepared the night before by jotting down the issues on two 3x5 cards.
+The first card dealt with the general problem of mixing fact and fiction, It read: “Although they may aim at the same purpose of finding truth, non-Fiction and fiction are two distinct forms of knowledge.
 The writer of non-fiction is limited by the universe of discoverable fact.
 He cannot make up what he does not know-- no matter how strong his intuition or suspicion.
-The writer of fiction knows no such boundary: He can fill in whatever gaps exist with his imagination.
-If fiction is blended with non-fiction--even if it is only a minute fraction of the whole-- the resulting product is pure fiction.
-This is because the fictional additions change the way we understand the factual material.
+The writer of fiction knows no such boundary: He can fill in whatever gaps exist with his imagination.”

-At this point, having appealed to the ACLU side of the Nation audience, I proceeded to make the points I had scribbled down.
+At this point, having appealed to the civil liberties’ side of the Nation audience, I was not booed.
+So I proceeded to make the points I had prepared.

 The “debate” ended at 11 pm.